jackalnom/centralcoastcauldrons/README.md

         result = connection.execute(sqlalchemy.text(sql_to_execute))
 ```

-You will need to use SELECT and UPDATE sql statements.
+You will need to use SELECT and UPDATE SQL statements.
 In this version you won't need to do any INSERTs or DELETEs.
-See my [getting started guide](https://observablehq.com/@calpoly-pierce/getting-started-with-sql-in-python) for how to execute these initial statements in SQL using sqlaclhemy and python.
+See my [getting started guide](https://observablehq.com/@calpoly-pierce/getting-started-with-sql-in-python) for how to execute these initial statements in SQL using SQLAlchemy and Python.

-As a very basic initial logic, purchase a new small green potion barrel only if the number of potions in inventory is less than 10.
+As a very basic initial logic, purchase a new small green potion barrel only if the number of potions in inventory is less than 5.
 Always mix all available green ml if any exists.
+Write a unit test that confirms this functionality; I will be checking for the existence of the unit test!

 Offer up for sale in the catalog only the amount of green potions that actually exist currently in inventory.

 Once you've finished making your changes, go back to [Potion Exchange](https://potion-exchange.vercel.app/) and click "Burn Shop to Ground!" at the bottom of the page to reset your shop's state back to the beginning.